PolarPanda611/trinitygo/README.md

 $ trinitygo NewCrud [Your Model Name]
 $ swag init

-// start your journey in Trintiy
+// start your journey in Trinity
 // you can check the demo under example folder
 ```